kmykoh97/distributed-key-value-database/README.md

 1. Every machine is capable to store key value data in RAM and then to disk periodically if not read in a fix timer.
 2. Design philosophy will follow master slave design.
 The election of master is implemented using Ephemeral ZNodes in Zookeeper.
-3. Only master is capable of serving update request while all master or slave servers are capable of serving read request。
+3. Only master is capable of serving update request while all master or slave servers are capable of serving read request.
 4. When a server coordinator send an update request to data node, request will always forwarded to master in the respective cluster.
 5. Master server will do all the required storage procedure then broadcast commited operations to all slave nodes in the cluster.
 6. Any node in the cluster is capable to serve read request(therefore server coordinators are designed to do load balancing).